jardon/gnome-mosaic/README.md

   - See [#customizing the window float list](#customizing-the-floating-window-list)

 ### Customizing the Floating Window List
-There is file `$XDG_CONFIG_HOME/pop-shell/config.json` where you can add the following structure:
+There is file `$XDG_CONFIG_HOME/gnome-mosaic/config.json` where you can add the following structure:
 ```
 {
   class: "<WM_CLASS String from xprop>",
   title: "<Optional Window Title>"
 }
 ```
 For example, doing `xprop` on GNOME Settings (or GNOME Control Center), the WM_CLASS values are `gnome-control-center` and `Gnome-control-center`.
-Use the second value (Gnome-control-center), which pop-shell will read.
+Use the second value (Gnome-control-center), which gnome-mosaic will read.
 The `title` field is optional.

 After applying changes in `config.json`, you can reload the tiling if it doesn't work the first time.